drevops/mariadb-drupal-data/README.md

 ## Use case

-Drupal website with large database.
+Drupal website with a large database.

 1. CI process builds a website overnight.
-2. CI process captures latest database as a new Docker layer in the database image.
+2. CI process captures the latest database as a new Docker layer in the database image.
 3. CI process tags and pushes image to the Docker registry.
-4. Website developers pull latest image from the registry and build site locally.
+4. Website developers pull the latest image from the registry and build site locally.
    OR
-   Subsequent CI builds pull latest image from the registry and build site.
+   Subsequent CI builds pull the latest image from the registry and build site.

-When required, website developers restart docker stack locally with already imported database, which saves significant amount of time for database imports.
+When required, website developers restart docker stack locally with an already imported database, which saves a significant amount of time for database imports.

 ## Seeding image with your database
 `./seed-db.sh` allows to easily create your own image with "seeded" database.